mavera12/EHR/Generic-Module-Framework:-Submodules.md

 * Prescribe a common medication, such as an over-the-counter pain reliever, or antihistamine.
 The `medications/otc_pain_reliever` submodule is used by several main modules in Synthea where a pain reliever is needed.

+Submodules may themselves call submodules, although this is uncommon.

 ## Main Modules vs. Submodules

 All modules and submodules are kept in the `lib/generic/modules/` directory.
 For example, consider the following hierarchy: